Long-time behaviour of deterministic Mean Field Games with non-monotone interactions: Introduction

-for some compact set $K_{\circ}$.
-We first consider {\em static} MFG and compare them with {\em ergodic} MFG with the simple Lagrangian $L(y,\dot y)=\frac{1}{2}|\dot y|^2$.
+where $\text{supp}({m})$ denotes the support of the measure $m$, and compare them with the{ ergodic} MFG associated to \eqref{erg_0}.
 We show that solutions to these two classes of games exist and are in one-to-one correspondence.
-Next we make stronger assumptions and study the long-time behavior of solutions of {\em finite horizon} MFG.
-The main results connect all possible limits as the horizon goes to infinity to solutions of the static and the ergodic MFG.
+Next we make stronger assumptions and study the long-time behavior of solutions of {the finite horizon} problem \eqref{evMFG_0}.
+The main results connect all possible limits, as the horizon $T$ goes to infinity, to solutions of the static and the ergodic MFG.

 Throughout the paper we never assume the Lasry-Lions monotonicity condition on the cost, nor any other known condition implying uniqueness of the solution.
 This is the main difference of our results from most of the papers treating the long-time limit in MFG.
-The main contributions in the deterministic case are by Cardaliaguet on the torus \cite{cardaliaguet2013long}, by Cannarsa, Cheng, Mendico and Wang in the whole space \cite{cannarsa2020long}, see also \cite{cardaliaguet2021ergodic} for MFG depending on acceleration, all under a strengthened version of monotonicity.
+The main contributions in the deterministic case are by Cardaliaguet on the torus \cite{cardaliaguet2013long}, by Cannarsa, Cheng, Mendico and Wang in the whole space \cite{cannarsa2020long} and in bounded domains with state constraints \cite{cannarsa2021weak}, see also \cite{cardaliaguet2021ergodic} for MFG depending on acceleration, all under a strengthened version of monotonicity.
 For stochastic MFG and the corresponding parabolic systems of PDEs we must mention the seminal papers by Cardaliaguet, Lasry, Lions and Porretta \cite{cardaliaguet2012long, cardaliaguet_l_l_p2013long}, the long-time limit of the master equation \cite{cardaliaguet2019long}, the turnpike property \cite{porretta2018turnpike}, and the case of non-compact state space \cite{arapostathis2017solutions}.
 They all rely on the Lasry-Lions monotonicity condition, describing games where the cost of the agents increases in areas of higher density.
-Our motivation is to deal with problems where attraction among players can be preferable to repulsion, at least in some areas and for certain values of the density.
-A first example is the classical Lions' problem {\em ``Where do I put my towel on the beach?''} \cite{lions2008, carmona2018probabilistic} in the case that people do not necessarily prefer to stay far from the others and possibly there are areas of the beach that are more attractive than others.
-A second example is global unconstrained optimization of a function $f\in C(\R^n)$ and the associated eikonal equation and generalized gradient descent studied in \cite{bardi2023eikonal}.
-The MFG considered in the present paper includes an extension of the time-optimal control problem of \cite{bardi2023eikonal} to the non-cooperative search of the minima of $f$ by a large population of interacting identical agents.
+Cirant and Porretta \cite{cirant2021long} treat MFG with mild non-monotonicity and a white noise compensating for it: they introduce a parameter $\gamma$ measuring the loss of monotonicity and prove uniqueness and asymptotic behavior of solutions for $\gamma$ small enough with respect to the diffusion and the sup norm of $m^T$ and $Du^T$.